78Sam/ForgeExport/readme.md

 <div style="page-break-after: always;"></div>

-# A much more complicated scenario
+# Some Much More Complicated Scenarios

 I've included two other scenarios, one is slightly more complex and the other is much more complex:
 - `scenarios/scenario-ssh-bruteforce` (Medium complexity) NMAP, Siege, Hydra ssh password bruteforce, sensitive documents exfil